kdors/kdors/README.md

 You can call me Kennedy.

 I’m a biostatistics master's student, and I’m interested in **statistical programming**, **machine learning**, and **software devlopment**.
-I hope to populate my Github with what I'm learning daily ~~to hold myself accountable~~ to showcase some interesting things I learn along the way!
+I hope to populate my Github with what I'm learning ~~to hold myself accountable~~ to showcase some interesting things I learn along the way!

 You can reach me at my LinkedIn [here](https://linkedin.com/in/kennedydorsey/).